 Visiting Iceland in the Winter

 January is one of the quietest months in Iceland.
 It is great for those looking to get away from crowds of tourists.
 Days are short and the cold can be brutal, which may make many think it’s the worst time to visit Iceland.
 However, most landscapes will be covered in snow.
 If you are after an endless winter then Iceland in January is your calling.
-With almost 19 hours of darkness, you also stand a pretty good chance of seeing the Northern Lights if the cloud cover breaks.
+With almost 19 hours of darkness, winter is often the best time to visit Iceland to see the Northern Lights, that is if the cloud cover breaks.
 Prices for accommodation and tours will be lower as it is the offseason.
 I don’t think this is a bad time to go to Iceland, just make sure you are prepared and pack well for the cold!

 Some of the best things to embrace an Icelandic winter is to go snowmobiling, venture into ice caves, relish in the natural hot springs, and after all that is done you can go warm up in a Reykjavik bar with the locals!
 Just make sure you have a warm down jacket for the cold weather.